 Top Honors, Grand Jury Documentary Category, deadCenter Film Festival, 2013

 Bronze Plaque, Humanities, Columbus International Film + Video Festival, 2013

-The Last Jews of Libya documents the final decades of a centuries-old North African Sephardic Jewish community through the lives of the remarkable Roumani family, residents of Benghazi, Libya, for hundreds of years.
-Thirty-six thousand Jews survived the hardships of living under fascist rule and internment while the desert battles of World War II were being fought in North Africa, while none remain today.
-Based on the recently discovered memoirs of the family’s matriarch, Elise Roumani, as well as interviews in English, Hebrew, Italian, and Arabic with several generations of the Roumani family and a trove of rare archival film and photographs, it is an unforgettable tale of tradition, adaptation, war, and survival.
+The Last Jews of Libya, narrated by Isabella Rossellini, documents the final decades of a centuries-old North African Jewish community through the lives of the Roumani family of Benghazi.
+Over thirty-six thousand Jews survived the hardships of living under fascist rule and internment during the battles of World War II in Libya.
+Pogroms and the rise of Arab nationalism after the War led 90% of Libya’s Jews to leave between 1949-1951.
+The last remaining Jews were forced to flee in 1967.
+Based on the recently discovered memoir of the family’s matriarch, Elise Roumani, on interviews in Italian, Hebrew, Arabic, French, and English, and a trove of rare archival film and photographs, The Last Jews of Libya is an unforgettable tale of tradition, adaptation, war, survival, and exile.